cal-poly-dxhub/eCR-semantic-interoperability/README.md

 - The original text from your input document.
 - The corresponding matching text from the reference document.
 - Detailed additive similarity scores showing additional category matches and their relevance.
-- Claude's inference of key clinical information, including:
+- Amazon Nova's inference of key clinical information, including:
   - **Pregnancy status** with reasoning.
   - **Travel history** with locations, dates, and reasoning.
   - **Occupation information** with job details and reasoning.